holepunchto/hypercore-encryption/README.md

 ```
 {
-  transform (ctx, entropy) {
+  transform (ctx, entropy, compat) {
     // implement custom block key derivation
-    // entropy will be passed as null when a compat
+    // compat will be passed as false when a compat is expected

-    // is expected
+    // block key and hash/blinding key should be distinct
+    return {
+      block,
+      hash, // not required for compat keys
+      blinding // only required for compat keys
+    }
   },
   compat (ctx, index) {
     // return true or false whether a compat key is expected